justinl99/macOS-on-the-web/README.md

-This open source project aims to replicate some of the Mac OS(Moneterey, at the time)'s desktop experience on web, using standard web technologies like HTML, CSS and JS
+This open source project aims to replicate some of the macOS(Monterey, at the time)'s desktop experience on web, using standard web technologies like HTML, CSS and JS

 🔗🔗 [https://mac-os-on-the-web.com](https://mac-os-on-the-web.vercel.app/)